K-Enin/FunctionalSafetyAutomatedTests/README.md

 The folder DDQNwithPER contains the code used for Double-Deep Q-Network (DDQN) with Prioritized Experience Replay (PER).
 The file to be executed inside the folder is train_agent.py.
 The number of seeds in this file defines the number of test runs.

 The file *ComparisonOfAlgorithms.py* plots the previously obtained runtimes in a boxplot, as depicted in the paper.

 The following library versions were used: Python 3.8.20, fmpy 0.3.19 and PyTorch 2.3.0.

-The user is refered to the paper for more details.
+For more details, please read the paper.